devicetree-org/lopper/docs/sdt-from-linux-architecture.md

   Not meant to be edited in place (a `git pull` would clobber the edits).
-- **User's overlay** — a YAML file you create, name, and place anywhere you like (it is not part of this repo and follows no naming convention).
+- **User's overlay** — a YAML file you create, name, and place anywhere you like (it is not part of this repo, follows no naming convention, and never has to live under the lopper tree).
 It holds only the entries that differ from the template: extra carve-outs, a resized region, refined cpumasks, narrowed access lists.
-You point the pipeline at it with `--domains <path>`, where `<path>` is the literal path to that file — `compose_non_linux` just opens it directly.
-Use an absolute
+You point the pipeline at it with `--domains <path>`;
-  path: `build-board-sdt.py` runs the lopper subprocess with its working directory set to the repo root, so a relative `--domains` path resolves against the repo root rather than your shell's current directory.
+  `build-board-sdt.py` resolves that path against your current directory (so relative or absolute both work) before handing the absolute path to the lopper subprocess, where `compose_non_linux` opens it directly.

 `compose_non_linux` loads both and deep-merges them with the shared `LopperYAML.deep_merge` (the same helper the core Lopper YAML path